Sigmarik/stack_based_processor/README.md

 ...# make

-Cleanup project (linux):
+Clean the project (linux):

 ...# make clean

-Execute instruction file with virtual processor (linux):
+Execute an instruction file with the virtual processor (linux):

 ...# make run ARGS="your_file.instr"